Purpose

 without explicit operator authorization.

-- MUST surface spellbook bash-gate denials to the operator verbatim and
+- MUST surface a denied Bash command to the operator verbatim and

 ask how to proceed; never paper over a denial with an alternative